Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/SPI/Class AmebaILI9341.rst

 NA

-.. important :: Please convert the original image to Bitmap and save as “AmebaLogo.h”.
-Last input parameter name should be same as the image name used in “AmebaLogo.h”.
+.. important :: Please convert the original image to Bitmap and save as "AmebaLogo.h".
+Last input parameter name should be same as the image name used in "AmebaLogo.h".

 .. note :: "AmebaILI9341.h" must be included to use the class function.